Ninajyp/PracticeSeinfeld/README.md

 # PracticeSeinfeld
 ## Description

-This is my first Github depository project on Id statements using Seinfeld characters
+This is my first Github depository project on If statements using Seinfeld characters